-A diary that provides a unique glimpse of Civil War life is fading fast, but an online voting contest could help Lynchburg College students and Historic Sandusky staff extend its life.
+A diary that provides a unique glimpse of Civil War life is fading fast, but an online voting contest could help University of Lynchburg students and Historic Sandusky staff extend its life.

 The diary belonged to Adeline “Ada” Lawrence Hutter, who lived in the Sandusky house during the Civil War.
 She was 17 when Union General David Hunter seized the home for his army’s headquarters during the 1864 Battle of Lynchburg.